aaronbenny0506-lang/cl-ai-next-word-prediction/README.md

 | Perplexity | 113.8 |

-Accuracy of ~25% and perplexity of ~114 are reasonable for this setup: titles are short and very diverse, the vocabulary is ~3,100 words, and there are only ~39k training examples, so many next words are genuinely unpredictable.
+Accuracy of ~25% and perplexity of ~114 are reasonable for this setup: titles are short and very diverse, the vocabulary is ~3,100 words and there are only ~39k training examples, so many next words are genuinely unpredictable.
 For reference, random guessing over 3,124 words would give perplexity ≈ 3,124 and accuracy ≈ 0.03%.